-- Enjoying the imposing mountains surrounding Lake Garda
+- Enjoying a swim in Lake Garda

 - Cycling along Pellestrina Island surrounded by Venetian lagoons and fishing boats